jespertjarnfors/freshfinds-backend/README.md

 **Acknowledgments**

-I would like to thank Mirza Arshad and Willy Erlemann for their with this project.
+I would like to thank Mirza Arshad and Willy Erlemann for their support with this project.